 HongThong Muay Thai is owned and Operated by twin brothers Hongthong Noi and Hongthong Lek and is about 7 Km away from Chiang Mai International Airport.
-Both brothers are high level fighters and Lumpinee Veterans and with Hongthong Lek still active and fighting at a high level in Bangkok you know you will get high level training here.
-Hongthong Muay Thai is one of the best reviewed gyms here in Chiang Mai that offers quality training and is very beginner friendly.
+Both brothers are high-level fighters and Lumpinee Veterans and with Hongthong Lek still active and fighting at a high level in Bangkok you know you will get high-level training here.
+Hongthong Muay Thai is one of the best-reviewed gyms here in Chiang Mai that offers quality training and is very beginner friendly.
 The cost of monthly training for two sessions a day starts at 9,000 baht and 5,500 baht for 1 session a day.
-Websit: http://muaythaigymhongthong.com/
+Website: http://muaythaigymhongthong.com/

-P. Silaphai boasts a couple of former Lumpinee Fighters as their current trainers including ‘Hau Lam Phong Phonchang Cholbuit’ a former 5x championship from Lumpini and Rajdamneon Stadium in his glorious day.
-Now retired and according to him he has around 800 fights.
-P. Silaphai offers two programs one a beginners that starts off at 9000 baht a month and a pro package that starts off at 12,000 baht.
+P. Silaphai boasts a couple of former Lumpinee Fighters as their current trainers including ‘Hau Lam Phong Phonchang Cholbuit’ a previous 5x championship from Lumpini and Rajdamneon Stadium in his glorious day.
+Now retired and according to him, he has around 800 fights.
+P. Silaphai offers two programs one beginners that start off at 9000 baht a month and a pro package that starts off at 12,000 baht.
 P. Silaphai is about 5 km from the Chiang Mai International Airport and only 3 km away from the Night Bazaar.
 Website: http://www.silaphaigym.com/

-Lanna Muay Thai is one of the gyms that has been around a long time and is a staple of Chiang Mai Muay thai.
-Its gone through its up and downs but looks to be on the rise again.
-The trainers have solid technique and it has been reviewed a fight friendly gym.
+Lanna Muay Thai is one of the gyms that has been around a long time and is a staple of Chiang Mai Muay Thai.
+It’s gone through its up and downs but looks to be on the rise again.
+The trainers have a solid technique, and it has been reviewed a fight friendly gym.
 Training here starts at 8,800 baht a month and is about 8 km away from Chiang Mai International Airport and Night Bazaar.
 Facebook: https://www.facebook.com/Lanna-MuayThai-135464199806574/

-Bangarang is fully equip fitness resort style boot camp gym that offers Muay Thai as way to lose weight.
-Their Muay thai program starts of at 89,000 baht but includes 3 daily meals, accommodations, daily massages, airport transfer and pickup.
+Bangarang is fully equipped fitness resort style boot camp gym that offers Muay Thai as a way to lose weight.
+Their Muay Thai program starts off at 89,000 baht but includes three daily meals, accommodations, daily massages, airport transfer, and pickup.
 Website: http://www.gymbangarang.com/

 ChiangMai Muay Thai is located right in the heart of the city.
-They get a lot of tourist that want to come by and experience Muay Thai Training. for sure its the easiest gym to access if you’re just passing through Chiang Mai.
+They get a lot of tourists that want to come by and experience Muay Thai Training.
+For sure its the most accessible gym to access if you’re passing through Chiang Mai.
 Prices for monthly training start at 10,000 baht.
 Facebook: https://www.facebook.com/Chiangmai.Muay.Thai.Gym

-Chiang Mai Brazilian Jiu Jitsu offers drop in rates at 300 baht a day or 800 baht a week.
+Chiang Mai Brazilian Jiu-Jitsu offers to drop in rates at 300 baht a day or 800 baht a week.
 If you want to train for a month its only 2500 baht a month.
 If you’re not the type to pack your Gi for vacation or don’t own one, don’t worry, They offer gi rentals charging only 100 baht a day or you can always buy one from them also.
-Located in the Old City its a great location to drop in if you’re staying for a short time.
-The quality of instruction here is really good for beginners and has been steadily growing since its opened.
+Located in the Old City it’s a great location to drop in if you’re staying for a short time.
+The quality of instruction here is really good for beginners and has been steadily growing since it opened.
 Website: http://chiangmaibjj.com/

-CrossFit Chiang Mai has drop in rates of 500 baht a day if you’re an experienced cross fitter and 2700 baht a month.
+CrossFit Chiang Mai has dropped in rates of 500 baht a day if you’re an experienced cross fitter and 2700 baht a month.
 Website: http://www.crossfitchiangmai.com/